-The Bayesian model fits the data very closely in all six experiments, as demonstrated by the high R^2 values, and even more vividly by the extremely close matches visible in the figures.
+the figures.
 In the single-parameter experiments, as mentioned above, because the dataset has few degrees of freedom compared to the model, the very good fit ($R^2 > .95$ in all cases) is not in itself very probative; it shows only that the model has qualitatively the correct form.
 But in the two-parameter experiments, where the number of data-points (25 per experiment) greatly exceeds the number of degrees of freedom in the model (5), the good fit ($R^2 > 0.79$ in all cases) is far more demonstrative (and is significant in each case: for Exps.
-4, 5, and 6, F(5, 19) = 14.50, 94.65 and 14.96 respectively, p < .00001 in each case).
-Informally, the fact that all the fitted parameters take on reasonable and meaningful values (e.g., prior probabilities between 0 and 1, correlation coefficient between -1 and 1, etc., none of which conditions are forced by the fitting procedure) suggests very strongly that the model is qualitatively correct in form.
+4, 5, and 6, F(5,19) = 14.50,94.65 and 14.96, respectively, P < .00001 in each case).
+The qualitative fit is good in all three cases; the superior F-value in Exp.
+5 compared to Exps.
+4 and 6 presumably reflects a greater degree of Gaussianity in subjects' evolution function in that case than the others.
+Informally, the fact that all the fitted parameters take on reasonable and meaningful values (e.g. prior probabilities between 0 and 1, correlation coefficient between -1 and 1, etc.-none of which conditions are forced by the fitting procedure) suggests very strongly that the model is qualitatively correct in form.
 In practice, when the model is qualitatively defective in even a small way, some parameters will tend to diverge (go to infinity or minus infinity), which never happened here.